Contrasting Leslie’s (LESL) and Its Competitors

 Leslie’s (NASDAQ:LESL – Get Rating) is one of 29 public companies in the “Retail stores, not elsewhere classified” industry, but how does it contrast to its rivals?
-We will compare Leslie’s to related businesses based on the strength of its valuation, institutional ownership, analyst recommendations, earnings, profitability, risk and dividends.
+We will compare Leslie’s to related companies based on the strength of its analyst recommendations, risk, institutional ownership, valuation, earnings, dividends and profitability.

 Profitability